mongodb/docs/source/core/replication.rst

 When a :term:`client` sends a write operation to a database server, the operation will return without waiting for the operation to succeed or return.
-To verify that the operation is successful, use the :mongodb:command:`getLastError` command. :mongodb:command:`getLastError` is configurable and can wait to return for journal writes or full disk flush.
-For replica sets, :mongodb:command:`getLastError` can return only when the write operation has propagated to more than one node, or a majority of nodes in the cluster.
+To verify that the operation is successful, use the :dbcommand:`getLastError` command. :dbcommand:`getLastError` is configurable and can wait to return for journal writes or full disk flush.
+For replica sets, :dbcommand:`getLastError` can return only when the write operation has propagated to more than one node, or a majority of nodes in the cluster.

-Many drivers have a "safe" or "write concern" mode that automatically issues a :mongodb:command:`getLastError` command following write operations to ensure that they succeed.
+Many drivers have a "safe" or "write concern" mode that automatically issues a :dbcommand:`getLastError` command following write operations to ensure that they succeed.
 In many cases, "safe mode," provides the desired method of operation and should nearly always be used with single nodes.
 However, safe writes can take longer to return and are not required in all applications.
 Using the "``w:
-"majority"``" option for :mongodb:command:`getLastError`, write operations to a replica set will return only after writes have been replicated to a majority of the members of the set.
+"majority"``" option for :dbcommand:`getLastError`, write operations to a replica set will return only after writes have been replicated to a majority of the members of the set.
 At the :option:`mongo` shell, use the following command to ensure that writes